AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 ---
 # SQL Connector

-The Customer Journey Analytics (CJA) SQL Connector for Data Views enables SQL access to the [data views](./data-views.md) you have defined in CJA.
-Data engineers and analysts who are more familiar with Power BI, Tableau, or other business intelligence and visualization tools (further referred to as BI tools) can now create reporting and dashboards based on the same data views that CJA users are using when creating their Analysis Workspace projects.
+The [!DNL Customer Journey Analytics (CJA) SQL Connector] enables SQL access to the [data views](./data-views.md) that you have defined in CJA.
+Your data engineers and analysts might be more familiar with Power BI, Tableau, or other business intelligence and visualization tools (further referred to as BI tools).
+They can now create reporting and dashboards based on the same data views that CJA users are using when creating their Analysis Workspace projects.

 Adobe Experience Platform [Query Service](https://experienceleague.adobe.com/docs/experience-platform/query/home.html?lang=en) is the SQL interface to data available in the data lake of Experience Platform.
-With the [!DNL CJA SQL Connector for Data views] enabled, the functionality of Query Service is extended to see your CJA data views as tables or views in a Query Service session.
-As a result, business intelligence tools that use Query Service as their PostgresSQL interface benefit seamlessly from this extended functionality.
+With the [!DNL CJA SQL Connector] enabled, the functionality of [!DNL Query Service] is extended to see your CJA data views as tables or views in a [!DNL Query Service] session.
+As a result, business intelligence tools that use [!DNL Query Service] as their PostgresSQL interface benefit seamlessly from this extended functionality.

 The main benefits are:

--   No need to recreate an equivalent representation of CJA data views within the BI tool itself. <br/>See [Data view](data-views.md) for more information on the functionality of Data views to understand what needs to be recreated.<br/>
+-   No need to recreate an equivalent representation of CJA data views within the BI tool itself. <br/>See [Data view](data-views.md) for more information on the functionality of Data views to understand what must be recreated.<br/>

 -   Greater consistency in reporting and analysis between BI tools and CJA.